 1940s: Due to rising costs of silk during World War II, nylon replaces silk as the main material in floss.

 Which is the best floss – Bamboo, Charcoal, Corn, or Silk?

 First of all, charcoal can be made from any organic matter.
 Secondly, the description “Bamboo Charcoal Floss” is very misleading.
 Bamboo charcoal is not the thread itself – charcoal derived from burning bamboo is infused into the thread.
-Thirdly, the thread is usually petroleum-based polyester or nylon, which are not compostable.
-Although corn PLA (PolyLactic Acid, a bio-based plastic) is 100% compostable, it is significantly weaker than silk.
+Thirdly, the thread is made of polyester or nylon – usually a petroleum-based plastic, which are not compostable.
+Plastic can be bio-based, but chemically is still a plastic.
+Since silk floss is never infused with charcoal, the best material for infusion is polyester thread, which is not compostable.
+Corn PLA (PolyLactic Acid, a bio-based plastic) is 100% compostable, but is weaker than either silk or polyester.

 Silk is the strongest 100% compostable, 100% natural fiber dental floss!

 What is Candelilly Wax?